 Fusarium Incidence: Measured on the 40th day after sowing (DAS) by counting plants exhibiting necrosis, chlorosis, or mortality.
 The average incidence for each treatment group was determined using the formula outlined by Cooke et al. (2006) :

 I=(nN).100

-I represents the incidence, n is the number of diseased plants, and N is the total number of plants observed (N = 12).
+Here, I represents the incidence, n is the number of diseased plants, and N is the total number of plants observed (N = 12).